-If the witness sequestration rule is invoked at a virtual court hearing, all witnesses testifying must be at different physical locations and unable to hear the testimony of other witnesses, except as may be otherwise agreed by the parties on the record or ordered by the court.
+If the witness sequestration rule is invoked at a virtual court hearing, all witnesses testifying must be at different physical locations and unable to hear the testimony of other witnesses, except as may be otherwise agreed by the parties on the record.
 If necessary, witnesses may be telephoned by counsel of record or by a party and prompted to log onto the video conference or audio conference when it is time for the witness give his or her testimony.
-A witness may also be placed on hold by the judge at any time that a discussion needs to be held out of the presence and hearing of a witness.
+A witness may also be placed on hold by the judge or referee at any time that a discussion is needed to be held out of the presence and hearing of a witness.

-Notwithstanding the foregoing, a witness need not appear at a location other than his or her residence if, at the time of the scheduled virtual court hearing, the witness is: (1) running a fever, (2) is in quarantine due to possible exposure to someone testing positive for COVID-19, (3) is over the age of 60 years or has an underlying medical condition that would create a greater risk to the witness if exposed to COVID-19, (4) if sick, or (5) if a general State-wide shelter in place order has been issued by the Governor of the State of Alabama or if a similar shelter in place or quarantine order has been issued by a local governmental entity having authority to issue such orders.
-Further, each subpoena issued for a virtual court hearing shall contain a prominently displayed notice that "all witnesses are required to have in their possession a government issued photo ID to establish his or her identity at the virtual court hearing."

-photo ID shall be shown to the court reporter who is transcribing the proceeding or to the judge presiding over the proceeding, if no court reporter is present.
+Notwithstanding the foregoing, a witness need not appear at a location other than his or her residence if, at the time of the scheduled virtual court hearing, the witness is: (1) running a fever, (2) is in quarantine due to possible exposure to someone testing positive for COVID-19, (3) is over the age of 60 years or has an underlying medical condition that would create a greater risk to the witness if exposed to COVID-19, (4) if sick, or (5) pursuant to the statewide Order of the State Health Officer Suspending Public Gatherings Due to Risk of Infection by COVID-19 Amended April 3, 2020.
+Further, each subpoena issued for a virtual court hearing shall contain a prominently-displayed notice that "all witnesses are required to have in their possession a government-issued photo ID to establish his or her identity at the virtual court hearing."
+Before a witness is administered his or her oath and allowed to testify, the government-issued photo ID shall be shown to the court reporter who is transcribing the proceeding or to the judge or referee presiding over the proceeding, if no court reporter is present.